Indoor SkyDiving in Sydney, Australia

 It’s basically a huge glass wind tunnel, with massive fans in the basement shooting air up through the tunnel, so then it allows you to simulate skydiving and you can ‘fly’ within the tube.
 The most subtle movements of your arms and legs turn you around, lift you higher, lower etc, and if you’re confident it’s possible to go all the way up to the top of the tube, about 30 feet or so, scary stuff!

-You have an instructor in the tube with you, although they don’t ‘fly’ alongside you, they hover around giving you signals how to improve your technique, making sure you don’t crash.
+You have an instructor in the tube with you always.
+Although they don’t ‘fly’ alongside you, they hover around giving you signals how to improve your technique.
+They also make sure you don’t crash.
 Although the floor is a spring mesh net, so falling is no problem anyway, it’s soft.
-Soon, you grasp the concept and you’re floating in mid-air, rising and falling, spinning and turning, it’s really so much fun.
-And you have a lot more control than real sky-diving because there is no danger involved, so you have time and space to think about your body shape.
+Soon, you grasp the concept and you’re floating in mid-air.
+Youll be rising and falling, spinning and turning, it’s really so much fun.
+And you have a lot more control than real sky-diving because there is no danger involved.
+So you have time and space to think about your body shape.

-I loved indoor skydiving, I love to try new things and this was something super fun, definitely recommend it for anyone in Sydney and you’re thinking about fun stuff to do – perfect solution.
+Personally, I loved my time at Sydney indoor skydiving.
+I love to try new things and this was something super fun, definitely recommend it for anyone in Sydney and you’re thinking about fun stuff to do – perfect solution.
 Enjoy!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!